-We require all employees to enter into confidentiality agreements that prohibit the disclosure of confidential information to third parties and require disclosure and assignment to us of rights to such employees' ideas, developments, discoveries and inventions while so employed.
-In addition, we seek to obtain such agreements from our consultants, advisors and research collaborators.
-To the extent that consultants, key employees or other third parties apply technological information independently developed by them or by others to any of our proposed projects, disputes may arise as to the proprietary rights to such information which may not be resolved in our favor.
+We require all employees to enter into confidentiality agreements that prohibit the disclosure of confidential information to third parties and require disclosure and assignment to us of rights to our employees' ideas, developments, discoveries and inventions while so employed.
+In addition, we seek to obtain these types of agreements from our consultants, advisors and research collaborators.
+To the extent that consultants, key employees or other third parties apply technological information independently developed by them or by others to any of our proposed projects, disputes may arise as to the proprietary rights to this type of information that may not be resolved in our favor.
 In addition, we will rely on trade secrets and proprietary know-how that we will seek to protect in part by confidentiality agreements with its employees, consultants, advisors or others.
 We cannot assure you that:

-- -- these agreements will not be breached; - -- we would obtain adequate remedies for any such breach; or - our trade secrets or proprietary know-how will not otherwise become known or be independently developed by competitors.
+- -- these agreements will not be breached; - -- we would obtain adequate remedies for this type of breach; or - -- our trade secrets or proprietary know-how will not otherwise become known or be independently developed by competitors.